UPDATE: A Guide to Legal Research in Uzbekistan

 The President of the Republic of Uzbekistan issues decrees, enactments and ordinances binding on the entire territory of the Republic on the basis of enforcement of the Constitution and the laws of the Republic of Uzbekistan.

-The Cabinet of Ministers is a top executive power agency, responsible for efficient management of economics, and social and spiritual sectors and enforcement of laws, ordinances and decisions of the Oliy Majlis and the President.
+The Cabinet of Ministers is a top executive power agency, responsible for efficient management of economics, and social and spiritual sectors as well as for enforcement of laws, ordinances and decisions of the Oliy Majlis and the President.
 It issues enactments and ordinances that are binding on all bodies of administration, enterprises, institutions, organizations, officials and citizens throughout the Republic of Uzbekistan.

 · Ministry of Defense of the Republic of Uzbekistan

-The judicial system in the Republic of Uzbekistan consists of: the Constitutional Court of the Republic of Uzbekistan, the Supreme Court of the Republic of Uzbekistan, the Higher Economic Court of the Republic of Uzbekistan, the Supreme Courts of Karakalpakstan on civil and criminal cases, the Economic Court of the Republic of Karakalpakstan, provincial courts on criminal and civil cases, Tashkent city courts on criminal and civil cases, inter-district, district and town courts on criminal and civil cases and military and economic courts.
-These courts' judges are elected for terms of five years.
+The judicial system in the Republic of Uzbekistan consists of the following courts: the Constitutional Court of the Republic of Uzbekistan, the Supreme Court of the Republic of Uzbekistan, the Higher Economic Court of the Republic of Uzbekistan, the Supreme Courts of Karakalpakstan on civil and criminal cases, the Economic Court of the Republic of Karakalpakstan, provincial courts on criminal and civil cases, Tashkent city courts on criminal and civil cases, inter-district, district and town courts on criminal and civil cases and military and economic courts.
+As of now, the judges are elected for the five-year term; the October 21, 2016 decree by the acting President of Uzbekistan introduced new appointment and tenure rules that have to be incorporated into the legislation.

-The Constitutional Court of the Republic of Uzbekistan hears cases relating to the constitutionality of laws, normative legal acts and decisions passed by the legislative and executive branches, interprets the Constitution and laws of Uzbekistan, and exercises other competences specified by laws.
+The Constitutional Court of the Republic of Uzbekistan is the highest and the only court that exercises exclusively judicial review (the Austrian model): it hears cases related to the constitutionality of laws, normative legal acts and decisions passed by the legislative and executive branches, interprets the Constitution and laws of Uzbekistan, and exercises other competences specified by laws.

 The Constitutional Court of the Republic of Uzbekistan assesses the conformity of the Constitution and laws of Karakalpakstan to the Constitution and laws of Uzbekistan, the constitutionality of the laws of the Republic of Uzbekistan and other acts passed by the Oliy Majlis, the decrees issued by the President, the enactments of the government, and the ordinances of local authorities, as well as responsibilities of the Republic of Uzbekistan under international treaties and other documents.